Brexit’s new rules and market access implications

 For Northern Ireland, the CE marking will continue to be the conformity assessment marking for most goods.
 Manufacturers may also need the UKNI marking if selecting U.K. Approved Bodies for approvals or certification.
 Harmonized goods carrying only the UKCA marking will not be allowed in the Northern Ireland market.

-UL is prepared to support changes to product marking schemes for the U.K. and mainland Europe immediately.
+UL Solutions is prepared to support changes to product marking schemes for the U.K. and mainland Europe immediately.

 We have established the following accredited Notified and Approved Bodies in the EU and U.K., allowing uninterrupted support for customers needing the UKCA mark and other global market access services.